OzzyHelix/virtio-guide/Arch-FDE-in-depth.md

      sudo umount -R /mnt
      sudo reboot
      ```
-   Your system should now boot into the GRUB menu, prompt for your FDE password, and then load the KDE Plasma 6 login screen.
+   Your system should now boot, prompt for your FDE password, and then load the KDE Plasma 6 login screen.